s101853/Secure_pipeline/README.md

 A demonstration of a secure CI/CD pipeline using GitHub Actions.
 This project includes:
 - Vulnerable code for testing.
-- A workflow configuration to automate linting, testing, and security scans.
+- A workflow configuration to automate security scans.

 Push changes to trigger the pipeline and review security reports.